 6. Use advanced search features.

 A good load board will include advanced search options so you can search by weight, size, commodity, pick-up time, and more.
 It will help you find the loads better suited to you and your trucking business; it may come with a premium rate or fit into your schedule better.
 While not all the loads posted will include this type of information, you may often find the better loads if you’re filtering down to your specific needs.
+If you’re using Truckstop Mobile, you can toggle on Book It Now to see any loads available to you for instant booking at your convenience.

 7. Post your truck instead of looking for loads.